 The quote that prompted this reflection is so memorable because it captures power in its ideal form.
 The ancient king who ruled with an iron fist and targeted anyone who threatened his reign was in a constant state of insecurity.
-While an individual is striving hard to get his own basic needs met, he is hard-pressed to a blessing to those around him.
+While an individual is striving hard to get his own basic needs met, he is hard-pressed to add value to those around him.
 On the other hand, the king who searches for what he can give is operating from a position of security and strength and lacks nothing.

 The human race is an incredibly needy species.
 Unlike other animals, we do not fully develop until we reach our 20s.
-From the outset, babies are notoriously needy, require constant attention, and cry at the first experience of discomfort.
+From the outset, babies require constant attention and cry at the first experience of discomfort.
 As a baby grows up, he becomes less dependent on other human beings for his emotional and material well-being.
 This process takes place unevenly depending on environmental factors.
 We can all think of people who are a great blessing to their community and at the same time others who are a strain on those around them due to excessive neediness manifesting one way or another.

 The king embodies the maturity that all people should strive to develop.
 As a result, his attention has shifted dramatically from the self to the other–whether that other be his family, friends, or community.
 He is in a position to give distinguishing him from the vast majority of people around him.